2nd Division (South Vietnam): 1965

-On 31 March in Operation Quyet Thang 512 the division planned to sweep a 200 square km area near Viet An.
+On 31 March in Operation Quyet Thang 512, the division planned to sweep a 200 square km area near Viet An.
 After US helicopter gunships hit the wrong target, the VC were able to shoot down a US Army troop carrying helicopter as it approached the landing zone.
 Anticipating the assault, the VC engaged the troops of the 5th Airborne Battalion as they landed and hit many of the helicopters.
 At 14:00, the 2nd and 3rd Battalions, 5th Infantry, and M113 armored personnel carriers began moving toward the besieged airborne.
 The 3rd Battalion and the M113s got within 2km of the airborne when the commander ordered the infantry to secure a small hill instead, leaving the M113s to continue to the landing zone.
 Meanwhile, the VC forced the 2nd Battalion to fall back.
-A half hour later, five RVNAF A-1s arrived to assist the 2nd Battalion and the airborne.
+A half hour later, five VNAF A-1s arrived to assist the 2nd Battalion and the airborne.
 The VC, however, staged a fierce attack on the 3rd Battalion, assisted by ARVN artillery that mistakenly hit the infantry.
 The 3rd Battalion broke, with the VC chasing the soldiers into an open field where they were dangerously exposed.
 Earlier reports had led COMUSMACV General William Westmoreland to invoke his emergency powers and at the critical moment, F–100s and B–57s zoomed in at low level and hit the VC, saving the 3rd Battalion from possible annihilation.
 Throughout the night, the VC probed the 5th Airborne's perimeter.
 At 05:00 on 1 April, they launched an assault that failed.
 They then faded back into the jungle.
 ARVN losses were 21 dead, 66 wounded, and 20 missing and 32 individual and two crew-served weapons.
 The US lost two dead and 19 wounded.
 The VC shot down two one Army and one Marine Corps helicopters and damaged all the others used in the operation.
 The allies found 70 VC dead and estimated that they lost an additional 270 men.
 Nineteen individual weapons and one 57mm recoilless rifle were recovered.